CHAPTER 3: THE ECONOMICS OF COMPENSATION

 Many benefits either escape income taxation or are taxed on more favorable terms than cash wages.
 Tax considerations do much to explain the growth in benefits over time and their positive correlation with earnings levels.
 In fact, the growth of benefits is explained more by tax treatment than by all other causes combined.

 As noted in our discussion of human capital theory, employers who give their employees specific on-the-job training want to keep their employees to recover their investment.
 One way of doing so is tying benefits to length of service.
 Because specific training probably correlates positively with wages, attempts to keep employees help to explain the positive correlation between benefits and wage levels.

 Unions have contributed to the growth of employee benefits.
 Unions may be better judges of what employees want than employers.
 Also, union leaders may get more credit from members by bargaining for new benefits than by bargaining for the equivalent in cash.
 Unfortunately, the most favorable benefits have gone to workers who already had the most.
 Employees of large, high-pay companies and members of the strongest unions get the most benefits.
-Employees of small employers usually have only government-mandated benefits, and some employees (of very small employers) get none at all.
+Employees of small employers usually have only government-mandated benefits.
 As the costs of benefits keeps rising in relation to wages they become a more contentious issue in collective bargaining.

 THE GENERAL LEVEL OF MONEY WAGES